Sandwich-Making Saturdays

 Anyone coping with the loss of a loved one is welcome to contact us.

 The group is facilitated by two experienced grief counselors, Dr. David Meagher and Linda Rose.
 There are no fees, however pre-registration is required.
-For information and registration, contact David Meagher at 516-676-0676 x131; davidkmeagher@gmail.com
+For information and registration, contact David Meagher at 516-676-0676 x131, davidkmeagher@gmail.com or Linda Rose lrosecsw@hotmail.com.

 Grieving Through the Pandemic

-To date, there have been over 38 million cases of diagnosed COVID 19 patients and more than 630 thousand COVID deaths recorded since the start of this pandemic.
-It was recently reported that COVID 19 deaths have exceeded the Spanish Flu pandemic of 1918.
-These numbers do not include diagnosed non-COVID illnesses and deaths during the pandemic.
-Even if we were lucky not to lose a loved one to the virus, living in this pandemic has changed so much of how our society functions, including our day-to-day lives, how we care for the sick and the dying and how we grieve or care for the bereaved.
-For the majority of the population, coping at this time was extremely stressful as we had to adjust to staying home and distancing ourselves from others.
+To date in the United States alone, there have been over 111 million cases of diagnosed COVID-19 patients and more than 1.2 million COVID deaths recorded since the start of the pandemic.
+The pandemic has changed so much of how our society functions, including our day-to-day lives, how we care for the sick and the dying, how we grieve, and how we care for the bereaved.

-If you have experienced any type of loss, including non-COVID deaths, you may have had to grieve alone.
-Even long after the loss, the felt grief may be still acute.
+If you have experienced any type of loss, COVID – related or otherwise, you need not grieve alone.
+Even long after loss, the felt grief may be still acute.
 There is a bereavement support group readily available to help you at St. Boniface Martyr.
 Every third Sunday of the month at 3 PM this group meets in a classroom in the school.
 There are no exclusions according to the causes of death, when the deaths occurred, or the nature of the relationships with the deceased.

 The bereavement group is facilitated by two experienced grief support persons.
-Registration is simple – just call (516) 676-0676, ext 131 and leave your contact information.
+Registration is simple – just contact David Meagher at 516-676-0676 x131, davidkmeagher@gmail.com or Linda Rose lrosecsw@hotmail.com.

 Women of Faith Book Club